-Symantec’s home VPN offering is cheap, but it only works on the most common platforms, with few advanced options, no support for unusual operating systems or appliances such as routers.
-In addition, it lacks basic security features such as a kill switch.
-However, its European connection speeds are very fast and it’s useful for streaming.
-We’re not fans of its unexpectedly high renewal costs, though.
+Symantec’s home VPN offering is cheap, but it only works on the most common platforms, with few advanced options, no support for unusual operating systems or appliances such as routers, and lacks basic security features such as a kill switch.
+However, its UK connection speeds are very fast.
+I’m not a fan of its unexpectedly high renewal costs, though.